ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 During the installation process, you will be requested to "Add an account", where, among other information, you must fill in the field "Server" and "Username", which you can find on your Seafile Setup page on the :ref:`erda-homepage-start`.

-On the SEtup page, you need to click "proceed" with the client set up and it will give you your personal server address and username.
+On the Setup page, you need to click "proceed" with the client set up and it will give you your personal server address and username.
 Copy what the instructions state in the fields "Server" and "Username", and insert the information in the respective fields in the below pop-up window with "Add an Account" on the Seafile Client.

 Once the client has been installed, you will find a small Seafile icon in your system tray.

 .. _erda-seafile-synch:
-Synchronise Files
+Synchronize Files
 -----------------

-In order to synchronise files, you can click on the orange icon in your system tray to open and manage your Seafile client.
+In order to synchronize files, you can click on the orange icon in your system tray to open and manage your Seafile client.

-Right-click your Seafile client in the library you want to synchronise.
-In the example below, a library has been set up with the title "Project e-infrastructure", and you must click the "Sync this library" button to make it manually synchronise.
+Right-click your Seafile client in the library you want to synchronize.
+In the example below, a library has been set up with the title "Project e-infrastructure", and you must click the "Sync this library" button to make it manually synchronize.

 .. image:: /images/seafile/seafile-sync.png

-You may be prompted to select which path on your hard drive to synchronise to.
+You may be prompted to select which path on your hard drive to synchronize to.
 Choose this before clicking "OK".

 ..
 INFO::
-   When the synchronisation of a library is initiated, the cloud icon will change to show the progress, and the cloud will turn green once the process is complete.
+   When the synchronization of a library is initiated, the cloud icon will change to show the progress, and the cloud will turn green once the process is complete.
 This is also visible from within the Seafile client.

 .. _erda-seafile-share:
 Exchange or share data with others
 ==================================

 You can easily and quickly exchange data - a whole library, a folder or a specific file - using Share Link.
 The Share Link method is good for one-off exchanges of data with others or with collaboration partners who are not ERDA or ERDA Seafile users.
-With Share Link, you can, in fact, share data with arbitrary recipients. i.e. the recipients does not need to have an ERDA Seafil account.
+With Share Link, you can, in fact, share data with arbitrary recipients. i.e. the recipients does not need to have an ERDA Seafile account.

 This procedure is the same, whether you want to share a library, folder, or file.
-In the example below, a file is shared via Share Lnik.
+In the example below, a file is shared via Share Link.

 Click on the library in which the file is stored